-Mikaela Whitman is a partner in Pasich LLP’s New York office and a member of the firm’s insurance recovery practice.
-Mikaela was formerly an insurance recovery partner at Liner LLP and a managing associate in the insurance recovery group at Dickstein Shapiro LLP.
-Her practice focuses on the representation of insureds in all phases of insurance coverage recovery, from pre-suit negotiations through alternative dispute resolution and litigation.
+Mikaela’s practice focuses on the representation of insureds in all phases of insurance recovery, from pre-suit negotiations through alternative dispute resolution and litigation.
 She also advises insureds on their insurance programs and provides counsel on risk management strategy.

 In addition, her practice has a particular focus on insurance coverage issues in the entertainment and sports industries.
 She has represented a number of NFL players in their efforts to recover from their disability insurer for career-ending injuries and has advised professional athletes on loss of value policies.
 Mikaela has also counseled those in the entertainment industry for losses caused by event cancellation, employment practices and defamation – including the successful representation, recently affirmed by the Third Circuit, of Bill Cosby in the pursuit of coverage for underlying defamation claims.

-To complement her insurance recovery work in the sports and entertainment industries, Mikaela is the Director of Business Affairs for Blue Élan Records.
-At Blue Élan she handles artist and third-party contract negotiations, financial planning/strategy and general business concerns for the record label.
-She also coordinates the management of artists on the east coast.
+Complementing her insurance recovery work in the sports and entertainment industries, Mikaela is the Director of Business and Legal Affairs for Blue Élan Records.
+At Blue Élan she handles artist and third-party contract negotiations, financial planning/strategy, east coast artist management and general business concerns.

-Mikaela has been recognized by Super Lawyers as a New York Metro Rising Star for Insurance Coverage since 2014 and is a recipient of the NYC Legal Services Award for Outstanding Pro Bono Representation.
+Mikaela has been recognized annually by Super Lawyers as a New York Metro Rising Star for Insurance Coverage since 2014 and is a recipient of the NYC Legal Services Award for Outstanding Pro Bono Representation.

 RECENT PUBLICATIONS AND SPEAKING ENGAGEMENTS